 Christmas Day, 1925, an LAPD beat cop responded to a report of a fight at a bungalow court in the fashionable Westlake district.
 He found two men having a heated argument, but no sign of fisticuffs.
 Still, one of the men pulled a revolver on him.
 The officer arrested him and took him downtown to the city jail behind Old Central at 1st & Hill, where he was booked on an assault with a deadly weapon charge.
 Then, suddenly, the charge was reduced disturbing the peace.
 Albert Marco, one of the city’s top bootleggers, was back on the streets within hours, released on $100 bail.
 Marco didn’t know it yet but it was a short-lived victory.
 The incident placed him in the sights of a vice crusading city councilman, which eventually led to his downfall.

 According to information Albert Marco himself provided in official federal records, he was born Mario Albori on April 17, 1887 in Trieste (then part of Austria-Hungary).
-He claimed to have come to the U.S. from Italy in 1906, arriving at the port of New York.
+He claimed to have come to the U.S. from Italy in May 1906, arriving at the port of New York on June 4.
 (1)

 Marco was using the name Mario Albori and living at 9 Hancock St., NYC in June 1911 when he first applied for naturalized citizenship, giving his occupation as “hatter.”
 (2)